AllenBoxinHao/AllenBoxinHao/README.md

 - 👋 Hi, I’m @AllenBoxinHao
-- 👀 I’m interested in Coding💻 Playing Basketball🏀 and many more...
+- 🌱 I’m a Full-Stack Developer specialising in React.js and Node.js
-- 🌱 I’m currently learning to be a Full-Stack Developer
+- 👀 I’m a big fan of Coding💻 Basketball🏀 Guitar🎸 and many more...
 - 📫 Please feel free to reach me at allen7hao@gmail.com

 Have a Nice Day!